codebykat/wp-post-by-email/readme.md

 Once an email has been successfully posted to the blog, it will either be marked as read (IMAP servers only) or deleted from the mailbox.

-You can set categories and tags on your posts by including shortcodes in your email.
+You can set categories, tags and custom taxonomy terms on your posts by including shortcodes in your email.
 These should be space-separated.
-Use slugs for tags and either slugs or IDs for categories.
+Use slugs for tags (and non-hierarchical taxonomies) and either slugs or IDs for categories (/ hierarchical taxonomies).
 Terms that do not yet exist will be created.
 Examples:
 `[category posted-by-email another-category]`
 `[tag cool-stuff]`
 `[category 14]`
+`[custom-taxonomy-name thing1 thing2]`
+`[another-custom-taxonomy 2 3 5]`

 Updates on the project can be found on the [Make WordPress Core blog](http://make.wordpress.org/core/tag/post-by-email/).

 ## Installation ##

-1. Apply the patch found in the plugin directory to WordPress Core.
-See [Applying .patch or .diff files](https://codex.wordpress.org/Using_Subversion#Applying_.patch_or_.diff_files).
 1. See [Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
 1. Activate the plugin through the 'Plugins' menu.
 1. Configure mailbox information under plugin settings.